Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Discussion and Conclusions

-In addition to the morphology of the comet indicating sustained activity, the activity indicated by the photometry of the comet observed between 2019 April and 2019 November by ZTF activity is consistent with steadily increasing since late 2018 up through the end of 2019 and into 2020 as the comet nears its perihelion on 2020 April 10 UTC.
+In addition to the morphology of the comet indicating sustained activity, photometry of the comet observed between 2019 April and 2019 November by ZTF is consistent with the activity steadily increasing since late 2018 up through the end of 2019 and into 2020 as the comet nears its perihelion on 2020 April 10 UTC.
 The length of the tail in deep \text{HST} imaging as well as our inferred start of activity date of late 2018 implies that the coma consists of $\sim$100 $\mu$m-scale dust ejected at a relatively low velocity of $\sim$1 m/s.
-Although this is roughly consistent with the escape speed of a non-rotating comet nucleus of radius $\sim$1.8 km as inferred by our observations, it is unlikely that the dust is being ejected exclusively by rotational mass shedding suggested by the low ejection velocity \citep[e.g.][]{Ye2019,Lin2020gault} and is being transported by the sublimation of volatiles due to the increased activity of the comet as it nears perihelion or a possible combination of these two effects.
+Although this is roughly consistent with the escape speed of a non-rotating comet nucleus of radius $\sim$1.8 km as inferred by our observations, it is unlikely that the dust is being ejected exclusively by rotational mass shedding suggested by the low ejection velocity \citep[e.g.][]{Ye2019adfs,Lin2020gault}.
+Rather, the increased activity of the comet as it nears perihelion suggest that dust is being transported by the sublimation, or that the activity is a product of both the sublimation of volatiles and rotational mass shedding.